Medieval Literature and Society: A Tutorial for Historians

 Celtic Literature?

 While these literatures may not form a single, unified Celtic tradition, studying them together helps reveal patterns and differences.
-They developed within related cultural frameworks, share certain narrative habits and social concerns, and later faced comparable colonial and linguistic pressures under English dominance.
+They developed within related cultural frameworks, share certain narrative habits and social concerns, and later experienced comparable colonial and linguistic pressures under English dominance.
 Even if Celtic is a modern convenience, comparing Irish and Welsh texts helps reveal patterns and differences that would otherwise remain hidden.

 Understanding the Text: Authorship, Genre, and Manuscripts